-For a decade China has been the world’s largest exporter and the emerging power is Europe’s second most important export destination behind the United States.
-This deserves special attention because of the —compared to Europe—much larger role of the Chinese state in business activities, development planning, and economic diplomacy.
-On the one hand, China and Europe share their interest in the defense of the multilateral rules-based world economy, but, on the other hand, European businesses complain about unfair competition and their lack of access to the Chinese market.
-We devote particular attention to China’s global development strategy, the Belt and Road Initiative, which intends to connect China with more than 150 countries through a “belt” of infrastructure development and investment projects.
-This questions the long-standing dominance of Western providers of grants and loans in the international aid architecture.
-Moreover, the increase of outward direct investments from China, and their often highlighted adverse effects, are the subject of intense public debates.
-Despite these rapid developments, a lag persists between research intensity and China’s increasing economic relevance on the world stage.
-In Europe, there is a scarcity of economic research on China in the global economy despite the increasing role that this emerging power plays in international economic relations on the whole and specifically within Germany and Europe.
+The initiative reacts to China's prominent role in the global economy.
+For the last decade, the country has been the world's largest exporter.
+It is Europe's second most important export destination after the United States.
+This deserves special attention because the Chinese state plays a much larger role in economic activities, development planning and economic diplomacy than is the case in Europe.
+On the one hand, China and Europe have a common interest in defending the multilateral, rules-based global economic order; on the other hand, European companies complain of unfair competition and lack of access to the Chinese market.
+We pay particular attention to China's global development strategy, Belt and Road Initiative, which links China to more than 150 countries through a "belt" of infrastructure development and investment projects.
+This challenges the long-standing dominance of Western financiers in international development cooperation.
+The increase in direct investment from China and its often controversial side effects are the subject of intense public debate.
+The intensity of research on China in the global economy lags behind China's increasing economic importance.
+Despite the emerging economic power being a major player in international economic relations as a whole and in Germany and Europe in particular.